 |Georgetown||November 1st||December 15th|

 |Johns Hopkins (ED 1 & ED II)||November 1st/January 3rd||December 15th|

-Last year, Princeton decided to cancel their early action applications.
-Thankfully, Princeton has reinstated its Single Choice Early Action program for the 2021-2022 admissions cycle.
+In 2020, Princeton cancelled their early action applications.
+Thankfully, Princeton has reinstated its Single Choice Early Action program.
 Please check the school's website for the deadlines of any school missing from this list, including the unique application and deadlines for the University of California system.

 Crimson's professional admissions essay mentors are current students or alumni of top schools such as Harvard, Princeton, or Stanford.
 Find out more about how we can boost your candidacy for admission to a top US or UK university through our holistic admissions support service.